PKU-MARL/HARL/README.md

 **Install SMAC**

 Please follow [the official instructions](https://github.com/oxwhirl/smac) to install SMAC.
+We use StarCraft II version 4.10 on Linux.

 **Install SMACv2**